julp/ovh-cli/README.md

 ## Commands

+* export => export accounts and applications to be able to (re)import or backup in plain text them
 * log \<on/off> => enable/disable HTTP logging (file http.log in current directory)
 * application
     * list => list all known OVH applications